david-rockwood/fimpad/README.md

 ---

-## Understanding FIMpad’s tag tystem
+## Understanding FIMpad’s tag system

 FIMpad adds a small, lightweight “language” on top of plain text so you can run FIM completions directly inside your documents.
 Everything happens through **tags**, which are little blocks of text surrounded by: